NgocVuMinh/RNA-folding/README.md

 u(r)=−log(fXXRef​(r)fijObs​(r)​)

     - Negative score: The pair is observed more often than the reference.
 This indicates a favorable, stable interaction (low energy).

     - Positive score: The pair is observed less often than the reference.
 This indicates an unfavorable interaction (high energy).

-The script outputs 10 scoring files, which serve as the "knowledge base" for evaluating new RNA structures.
+The script outputs 10 scoring files for evaluating new RNA structures.

 ## Usage